The Childhood of Maxim Gorky: Plot

 Alexei sees his grandfather's brother, Grigori begging on the streets in town.
 When he lost his eyesight, grandfather refused to support him since he couldn't work anymore.
 Alexei is beaten up by upper class boys who are picking on a poor man.
 He realizes that he believes strongly in helping those who have less than him.
 He makes friends with the poorer kids in town and also Alexei, a paralyzed boy who keeps pet insects to maintain a window to the outside world.
 Alexei is impressed at his namesake's positive attitude and gives him his pet mouse to add to his collection.

 Varvara returns with a fiancé and tells Alexei that after she is married in Moscow, she will bring him to live with her for good so he can go to school.
 Unhappy with this arrangement, Alexei begins to realize he will have to work to support himself and possibly his mother.
-Grandfather again loses everything and they are forced to move again.
+Grandfather again loses every thing and they are forced to move again.
 Alexei begins earning money by sifting through garbage dumps with his friends looking for metal and rags to sell.
 He earns just enough each day to pay for food for the family.
 He is disgusted with his grandfather's weakness and greed and impressed with his grandmother's strength.
 Sensing Alexei's disgust, grandfather kicks him out and tells him to make his own way in the world.
 He sees his old friend the chemist marching in a chain gang.
-It isn implied that he was convicted of crimes against the state, perhaps am early Marxist.
+It is unimplied that he was convicted of crimes against the state, perhaps am early Marxist.
 He reminds Alexei to learn and write as much as he can.

 The film ends with grandfather reduced to begging for cake on the street.
 He is ashamed to bump into his brother Grigori who is also a beggar.
 Alexei marches off into an open field and waves to friends as he leaves to start his own new life.